 Lee and Compton have lived at Westbeth for many decades.
 It was where they raised their daughter, who actually grew up sleeping in a section of her father’s workshop.
 While many puppets and figures are still kept lovingly on display in the Westbeth apartment, there are simply too many to be kept there.
 “We have so many places where we store them.
 We have storage space on top of an old elevator shaft here at Westbeth, a storage space in Brooklyn, and a barn upstate.
 It’s spread all around, and we have these crazy lists of where stuff is stashed,” Compton recounts amusedly.

 Since last Fall Lee had been working on an exhibition within the Clemente on Suffolk Street in the Lower East Side.
 A resident company there named Teatro Sea wanted to create an exhibit to honor Ralph Lee and his fascinating contributions to the International Puppet Fringe Festival which they put on every few years.
 When Lee passed away, there was no question of whether or not to follow through with the exhibit.
-Lee’s exhibit at the festival will be viewable from August 9 to August 13, and will showcase a variety of Lee’s masks, giant figures, and puppets.
+Lee’s exhibit at the festival in August showcased a variety of Lee’s masks, giant figures, and puppets.

-There will also be a small gallery show containing photographs from the beginnings of the annual Village Halloween Parade that Lee began.
-For anyone else interested in seeing some of Lee’s work there is a small display located within the inner courtyard at Westbeth that is open to the public until October 4th.
-This display contains a handful of Lee’s entrancing masks and puppets.
+A small gallery show containing photographs from the beginnings of the annual Village Halloween Parade that Lee began was recently on display in a small case within the inner courtyard at Westbeth.
+This display contained a handful of Lee’s entrancing masks and puppets.

 “There is sort of a list of ingredients that conjured up what was really extraordinary for Ralph.
 It could be a parade or procession, it could be theater or dance, it could be music.
 Either way, it was the coming together of the performer, the mask, the puppet, and the giant figure that was the most important element.”
 Compton says.
 “He was somebody who could see possibilities.
 Possibilities in materials, possibilities in people, possibilities in anything.
 He was the kind of person who sought out challenges that have an element of the impossible.
 It was a very special thing.”